-Dutch terminology used in the 17th century to describe existing categories of paintings differs from those used by art historian use today.
-Whereas we now tend to think of 17th-century Dutch art in terms of areas of specializations such as genre, portraiture, landscape and istoria (history painting), contemporary Dutchmen adopted more specific categories.
+Dutch terminology used in the seventeenth century to describe existing categories of paintings differs from those used by art historian use today.
+Whereas we now tend to think of seventeenth-century Dutch art in terms of areas of specializations such as genre, portraiture, landscape and istoria (history painting), contemporary Dutchmen adopted more specific categories.
 Some categories were broken down into myriad subcategories.
 One might choose from a unassuming breakfast still life "ontbijtje" or amore ostentatious "banquet" still lifes, or "banketje pronkstileven."

-The diversity of categories in 17th-century Dutch painting was fostered by the fact that instead of painting to the order the few wealthy and powerful, painters were (for the first time in the history of Western art) producing wares to be consumed by individual buyers of different economic and cultural backgrounds, receptive to pictures of all kinds of subject matter and styles.
+The diversity of categories in seventeenth-century Dutch painting was fostered by the fact that instead of painting to the order the few wealthy and powerful, painters were (for the first time in the history of Western art) producing wares to be consumed by individual buyers of different economic and cultural backgrounds, receptive to pictures of all kinds of subject matter and styles.

 Prices were generally low since competition was fierce.
 In order to survive, each painter had to secure himself a particular style to differentiate his work from others already available.
 Since it took a very long time to become proficient in any category, painters usually specialized in one area only repeating the same motif until it continued to attract buyers.